liyuxin-bioinformatics/JUMPg/README.md

  Concatenate all the fasta files using the following command cat *.fa > hg19_genome_raw.fa

--Step 4: (Optional but recommended) update uniProt-UCSC ID convertion table based on pairwise sequence alignment.
+- Step 4: (Optional but recommended) update uniProt-UCSC ID convertion table based on pairwise sequence alignment.

 For human, an updated uniProt-UCSC ID convertion table (named 'ID_convert_uniProt2UCSChg19.txt') is available in the exampleData_v6.2/ folder.
 This table is used to correct the UCSC downloaded table, using the following command: